Roasted Patty Pan Squash

 The Veggie Mixture:

-4 cups of potatoes (about 4 medium or 1½ pounds), diced or shredded
+4 cups potatoes (about 4 medium or 1½ pounds), diced or shredded

 ½ red bell pepper, about ½ cup, seeded and diced

-1 heaping tablespoon minced garlic (from the jar is fine)
+1 heaping tablespoon of minced garlic (from the jar is fine)

-2 cups any cooked leftover vegetable such as zucchini, summer squash, broccoli, or cauliflower, OR any uncooked greens such as spinach, chard or kale
+2 cups cooked leftover vegetables such as zucchini, summer squash, broccoli, or cauliflower, OR any uncooked greens such as spinach, chard, or kale

 ⅓ cup extra virgin olive oil